MarvOdo/MarvLang/readme.md

     var1 = 4;
     var1 = 5;

 The final value of var1 is 5.
+Variable names must start with a letter (upper or lower case), and can include any alphanumeric characters or underscore (_).
+The variable name can be at most 30 characters.
 ### Comments
 There are comments available in MarvLang.
 Line comments can be started with the '%' character. '%%%' will start or end a multiline comment, as seen below: